 Each year OSCF holds an Oregon All-Stars Invitational tournament to celebrate the accomplishments of the top scholastic players in the state.
 The day begins with a recognition ceremony to honor the All-Stars with special awards and gifts.
 A chess tournament with generous awards and open only to All-Stars immediately follows the awards.
-In 2009, 2010, 2011, and 2012, the All-Stars tournament was held in the state Capitol building in Salem.
-We will be there again in 2013.
+From 2009-2015, the All-Stars tournament was held in the state Capitol building in Salem.
+We will be there again in 2016.

-Each trimester of the year (January-April, May-August, September-December), an All-Stars list of the top ten active players in each grade is published on the OSCF website.
+Each trimester of the year (September-December, January-April, May-August), an All-Stars list of the top ten active players in each grade is published on the OSCF website.
 To be eligible for the All-Stars, you must be an Oregon-based chess player in good standing, have an established rating (either NWSRS or USCF), and have played at least one rated game in the trimester.
 Any player on one or more of the winter, spring, or fall lists is eligible to participate in the All-Stars Invitational.
 In addition, anyone appearing on the “NWSRS Lifetime Achievement” list published in the fall is also an All-Star.
 The Lifetime Achievement All-Stars are the top 25 most active Oregon scholastic players in terms of total number of NWSRS-rated games.
-In the fall, the All-Stars are invited to the Oregon All-Stars Invitational.
+Finally, beginning with the 2014 event, any player previously inducted into the Kathryn Rose Taylor Order of the Knight who has been an active player during the last year will be eligible as well.
+In the fall, these All-Stars are invited to the Oregon All-Stars Invitational.

 Details of Eligibility